The Indian alt-rock quintet Switcheroo released the single Perfect Man on the 16th.

-Ioish, the Indian ambient-rock quartet, are currently working on material for the LP Reconstructing Dreams.
+Ioish, the Indian ambient-rock trio, are currently working on material for the LP Reconstructing Dreams.

-Surfacing today is a demo version of When The Dogs Define Her, the first track to be revealed from the forthcoming album, discovers Iiosh, now, just last month, a quartet not the trio introduced in early 2016, with a more cinematic wash to the orchestration and given this is merely an unmixed demo signposts an LP of some considerable munificence on its way and as I have more news I will keep you informed.
+Surfacing today is a demo version of When The Dogs Define Her, the first track to be revealed from the forthcoming album, discovers Iiosh, introduced in early 2016, with a more cinematic wash to the orchestration and given this is merely an unmixed demo signposts an LP of some considerable munificence on its way and as I have more news I will keep you informed.

 The Indian slofi trio Nilein revealed the song Central Park on the 25th.